NY Common Pantry

 - Purpose

-- The grant will support the Choice Pantry, purchasing groceries of comparable quality directly from suppliers, ensuring that members continue to receive nutritionally balanced pantry packages.
+- The CCS grant was used to support the Choice Pantry, purchasing groceries of comparable quality directly from suppliers, ensuring that members continue to receive nutritionally balanced pantry packages.

 - Amount